MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/security-update-status.md

 The security update status page in the [Microsoft 365 Apps admin center](https://config.office.com) gives you insights into which devices have installed the most security updates for Office.
 This information can help you keep your environment secure.

 ## Requirements for using security update status

+To view security update status for your environment, the following requirements must be met:

 - Microsoft 365 Apps for enterprise or Microsoft 365 Apps for business, Version 2008 or later
 - A version of Windows 10 supported by Microsoft 365 Apps for enterprise or Microsoft 365 Apps for business
 - Microsoft 365 (or Office 365) for Business Standard, Business Premium, A3, A5, E3, or E5 subscription plan